St. Lawrence and Atlantic Railroad: Grand Trunk Railway

 Four months later, on August 5, 1853, the Grand Trunk Railway leased the two companies, giving the Toronto-Montreal line an extension east to Portland.
-A branch was also built from Richmond, Quebec, northeast to Point Levi, across the St. Lawrence River from Quebec City.
+A branch was also built from Richmond, Canada East, northeast to Point Levi, across the St. Lawrence River from Quebec City.
 Grand Trunk enlarged their waterfront facilities at Portland by purchasing land from Henry Wadsworth Longfellow.
 The increased traffic from Portland and Point Levi to Montreal placed significant demands on the small train ferry service across the St. Lawrence at Montreal, and this was replaced by the Victoria Bridge by 1860.

 The locomotives burned wood exclusively until the cost of seasoned firewood increased during the winter of 1871–72 to make other fuels competitive.
 Peat from Quebec was used briefly before coal became the standard.
 Coal was used exclusively between Portland and Gorham by 1879, but use of wood continued for a few more years north of Gorham.

 Interchange with standard gauge railroads became a problem during the 1860s.
-Grand Trunk equipped approximately 1,000 freight cars with experimental "sliding-wheels" in 1863 at company shops in Sarnia, Ontario, and Pointe-Saint-Charles in Montreal.
+Grand Trunk equipped approximately 1,000 freight cars with experimental "sliding-wheels" in 1863 at company shops in Sarnia, Canada West, and Pointe-Saint-Charles in Montreal.
 Gauge could be adjusted by removing and inserting axle pins on special tapered-gauge track segments at interchange points.
 Safety problems were reported despite high maintenance costs.
 All lines west of Montreal were converted to standard gauge on October 3 and 4, 1873.
 Grand Trunk purchased 200 standard gauge locomotives (including 62 from Portland Company) and converted 135 old locomotives.
 Ten thousand standard gauge bogies were purchased for conversion of freight cars.
 The railway from Portland to Montreal was standard-gauged in September 1874.

 During the week preceding the change, each section foreman made sure all ties on his section were properly adzed and clear of gravel.
 Spikes were laid out beside each tie, and some sidings were re-gauged before the main line.
 Two eight-man squads were assigned to each five-mile section.
 They slept by the track with their tools on the night of September 25, 1874.
 Work began at Portland when the last Portland gauge train from Island Pond arrived at 2:00 am September 26, and the main line was ready for standard gauge trains by 9:00 am the same day.
 The change resulted in nearly complete replacement of locomotives on the New England line, since most of the Portland gauge locomotives were sold or scrapped.
 Five new "Burnside" 2-6-0 locomotives from Rhode Island Locomotive Works had arrived in Portland from Boston to resume service.